Choose an SQL Table Storage Layout

 Parameter STORAGEDEFAULT = "columnar"

 Unlike defining a table to use columnar storage through DDL, there is no check to validate that strings stored in this class meet the internal string length limit for columnar storage.
-As a result, you should exercise extra care with string lengths stored in tables defined to use columnar storage set with the STORAGEDEFAULT parameter, as you may encounter errors when ingesting and storing large numbers of unique strings that are longer than limit (which is 12 characters).
-Alternatively, you can set the MAXLEN of string-typed fields in your class to be 12 or less
+As a result, you should exercise extra care with string lengths stored in tables defined to use columnar storage set with the STORAGEDEFAULT parameter, as you may encounter errors when ingesting and storing large numbers of unique strings that are longer than limit (which is 300 characters).
+Alternatively, you can set the MAXLEN of string-typed fields in your class to be 300 or less.

 The following persistent class defines a columnar storage table similar to the DDL-defined table created in the previous section.
 As with the BankTransaction table created in Define Row Storage Table Using a Persistent Class, this table defines a USEEXTENTSET parameter and bitmap extent index.
 For details on these settings, see Defining a Table by Creating a Persistent Class.